Easter storms sweep South, killing at least 19 people

 “It’s widespread damage that happened extremely fast, ” he said.
 “I advise people to stay in their homes at this point.
 As far as safety is concerned, we still have active power lines that are down.”

-The deaths in Mississippi included a married couple — Lawrence County sheriff’s deputy, Robert Ainsworth, and a Walthall County Justice Court deputy clerk, Paula Reid Ainsworth, authorities said.
+The deaths in Mississippi included a married couple — Lawrence County sheriff’s deputy, Robert Ainsworth, and a Walthall County Justice Court deputy clerk, Paula We, a Facebook post from the county sheriff’s office said.

 Mississippi Gov. Tate Reeves declared a state of emergency Sunday night after he said several tornadoes had struck the state.